 STATEMENT OF HON.
-CINDY HYDE-SMITH, U.S. SENATOR FROM THE STATE OF MISSISSIPPI
+CINDY HYDE-SMITH, U.S. SENATOR FROM THE STATE OF MISSISSIPPI lenges, as well.

-Senator HYDE-SMITH.
+Senator Hyde-Smith.
 Thank you so much, Chairwoman Smith, and thank you to our witnesses for traveling and getting here to give us real-life stories of the real challenges.
-We celebrate a lot of successes, but we realize that in reality there are so many challenges, as well.
+We celebrate a lot of successes, but we realize that in reality there are so many chal-